freerobby/blog/source/_posts/2013-01-26-remove-merged-branches-from-git.markdown

 I wrote a bash function that prunes a git repository's ancestral branches, helping you keep your local and remote repos tidy.

 This function removes all branches, local and remote, that have been merged into your current branch.
 Simply run "rmb" from the command line.
-Don’t worry - prompt safeguards are in place to show you what you'll be removing before it delets anything.
-And it won't let you delete "master." :-)
+Don’t worry - prompt safeguards are in place to show you what you'll be removing before it deletes anything.
+And it won't let you delete "master."

 Add this to your ~/.profile, run "source ~/.profile" and you’re good to go.